 - If you wear bras, choose soft, supportive bras without an underwire.
 Make sure to loosen the straps so there’s no pressure on your nipple or skin graft.
 Wear them for 2 weeks after your procedure.

 - Do not apply any pressure or friction to your nipple for 4 to 6 weeks after your procedure.

 Caring for your chest

-Your bandage will be changed the first time at your follow up appointment.
-During that appointment your nurse will teach you how change your Xeroform® and gauze bandage.
+Your bandage will be changed for the first time at your follow-up appointment.
+During that appointment, your nurse will teach you how to change your bandages.
 You will need to change them every day.

-Your doctors and nurses will give you instructions on what exercises and movements you can do while your incisions are healing.
-Check with your doctor or nurse before starting heavy exercises, such as:
+- Your healthcare provider will give you instructions on exercises and movements you can do while your incisions are healing.
+Make sure to follow those instructions.

-- Lifting weights
+- Lifting weights.

-- A temperature of 101° F (38.3° C) or higher
+- A fever of 101° F (38.3° C) or higher.

-- Shortness of breath
+- Shortness of breath.

-- Any type of skin infection on any part of your body
+- Any type of skin infection on any part of your body.